sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx Component Store

-### Q11: What is NgRx Component Store and how does it differ from the global store?
+### Q16: What is NgRx Component Store and how does it differ from the global store?

 **Answer:**
 NgRx Component Store is a standalone library that provides local state management for Angular components, offering an alternative to the global NgRx store for component-specific state.